 To calculate: The annuitization method calculates an annuity rate from an IRS-provided table that produces a factor based on the current interest rate and the client’s age.
 Dressel says this calculation is best left to a computer.
 The account balance is divided by the calculated annuity rate.

 To calculate: The inputs you need are your life expectancy factor from one of the IRS-approved tables, an interest rate that is not more than 120 percent of the federal mid-term rate, and your account balance.
 Create an amortization schedule using an online 72(t) calculator to learn what amount you will need to withdraw each year.
 The maximum interest rate that can be used as of April 2019 is 3.06 percent which is 120 percent of the federal mid-term rate.
 The life expectancy is 34.2 based on the single life table and the account balance is $1 million.
 The calculation at January 2021 rates yields 32,539 annually.

 The simplest way to see your options is to use an online 72(t) calculator to project the income that may be generated from a given account balance.

-When you take SEPPs from a 401(k), 403(b) or traditional IRA, you pay ordinary income tax on those distributions, just as you would if you were taking a required minimum distribution or any other type of distribution from these accounts.
+When you take SEPPs from a 401(k), 403(b) or traditional IRA, you pay ordinary income tax on the taxable portion of those distributions, just as you would if you were taking a required minimum distribution or any other type of distribution from these accounts.